 - 1 tablespoon Old Bay Seasoning (more or less, to taste)

 - In a large bowl, whisk seafood breader and Old Bay Seasoning to combine.

 - Gently dip crabs in breader mixture to coat on both sides.

-- Heat oil in a skillet over moderately high heat.
+- Heat oil in a skillet (350 to 375 degrees F using a candy thermometer) over moderately high heat.

-- Place crabs in skillet and cook for approximately 2 minutes on each side, or until crabs are a coral color and breading is golden brown.
+- Place crabs in skillet and cook for approximately 2 minutes on each side, or until crabs are a coral color, fully cooked and breading is golden brown.

 - Place crabs on a plate lined with paper towels to drain.